What is an innovation ecosystem?

 Why should it be assessed?

 Innovation does not evolve in a vacuum (Moore 1993) and does not follow a linear mode of development.
-Rather, innovation processes are characterized by a broad variety of linkages, interactions and feedbacks between a diverse set of actors and activities (Freeman 1987, Lundvall 1992, Edquist 1997, 2005, Breschi & Malerba 1997).
+Rather, innovation processes are characterized by a broad variety of linkages, interactions and feedback between a diverse set of actors and activities (Freeman 1987, Lundvall 1992, Edquist 1997, 2005, Breschi & Malerba 1997).

 Companies are not part of a single industry, but members of an innovation system that is composed of diverse actors which together create and capture new value through both collaboration and competition.

 As DIHs are embedded in this innovation ecosystem, they need to be aware of their ecosystem in order to operate in a most efficient way.
-Analysing the innovation ecosystem allows DIHs to identify weak points and gaps within the regional system that hamper operation of DIH in order to create and support innovation.
+Analyzing the innovation ecosystem allows DIHs to identify weak points and gaps within the regional system that hamper operation of DIH in order to create and support innovation.
 This gap analysis allows developing strategies and implementing measures for enhancing the regional innovation ecosystem in a systematic way.

 How to assess the Innovation ecosystem?

 Mapping of the innovation ecosystem of Digital Innovation Hubs (DIHs) comprises of the following five steps.
-These steps provide a tool box for analysing the innovation ecosystem of DIHs.
+These steps provide a tool box for analyzing the innovation ecosystem of DIHs.
 The steps should however be seen as guidance and adapted when appropriate.